 - Run the model and when the simulation completes, open the Convert to DATEM utility menu and browse for the measured data input file of the 3-hour duration data.
 You could manually create a subset from the master file captex2_meas.txt, but for convenience, this file is already provided captex2_3hr.txt.

 Fill in the remaining fields as required, then as in previous sections, create the DATEM file, compute the statistics, and open the Scatter Plot.
-The ground-level sampling covers the same time period as the aircraft sampling data used in the some of the previous sections and the model results are quite good for these data with a ratio of mean calculated to measured of 0.98 and a correlation coefficient of 0.52.
+The ground-level sampling covers the same time period as the aircraft sampling data used in the some of the previous sections and the model results are quite good, although showing under prediction with a ratio of mean calculated to measured of 0.32, but a correlation coefficient of 0.89.

 - To use the measurement data to estimate emissions from the release location we need to agree about what is known and not known.
 In this case we assume that we know nothing about the emission rate nor the duration of the emissions, but we do know the release location.
 Open the Setup Run menu and start the simulation at the beginning of the meteorological data file.
 Change the start time from 17 to 15, and increase the run duration from 19 to 21 hours.
 Now open the Pollutant Emission menu and change the emission rate from 67000 to 1.0 and the hours of emission from 3.0 to 21.0.
 Save the changes and run the model.